haridarshan/opensearch-client/README.md

 ---

-The official PHP Elasticsearch client integrated with Laravel.
+The official PHP OpenSearch client integrated with Laravel.

 ## Contents